Euro zone bonds tread water after Fed minutes and Lagarde speech

 The gap between Italy and Germany's 10-year yields DE10IT10=RR, a gauge of investor sentiment towards the euro zone's more indebted countries, was 1 bp lower at 174 bps.
 It hit a two-month low of 170 bps on Tuesday.

 Pricing in derivatives markets showed that investors expect the ECB to cut interest rates by around 90 bps by the end of next year, from the current record high of 4%.
-Those bets have shifted little since the start of November.
+Those bets implied about 100 bps of cuts last Friday and in early November.

 5y5ys https://tmsnrt.rs/47pbRxY